serlo/lenabi-migration-algorithm/README.md

 ## Limitations

-In order to ensure that the system operates smoothly, it is important to make all changes migratable without manual intervention.
+In order to ensure that the system operates smoothly, it is important to make all changes convertible without manual intervention.
 This can be achieved by selecting appropriate default values for new fields.

 To minimize the risk of breaking existing documents, migrations should not be performed directly on the database.
 Instead, documents should only be updated after a new edit is made.